marshelino-maged/Google-Summer-of-Code-2025/README.md

 ---

 ## 🚀 Outcome
 Dart developers can now more easily leverage Android documentation examples in their projects with minimal edits.
 This project successfully delivered a working pipeline that translates Java/Kotlin documentation snippets into JNIgen-compatible Dart code using an LLM.
 By addressing challenges such as large binding sizes, limited LLM context, and the non-deterministic nature of model outputs, the project introduced summarization, retry-fix prompting, and a testing flow to ensure reliability.
-The integration of Retrieval-Augmented Generation (RAG) further enhanced context handling, making translations more concise and accurate.
-As a result.
+The integration of Retrieval-Augmented Generation (RAG) further enhanced context handling, making translations more concise and accurate as a result.

 ---